Tyrrell P34 & Other 6-Wheelers

 total area is greater.

-Comfort is another consideration - less unsprung weight at each wheel
+consideration - less unsprung weight at each wheel

 allows the suspension to control wheel movement better and the overall